1. General characteristics.

 Both rod driven and cone driven signals contribute to the response but the cone-driven response is largest.
 Its receptive field extent can be mapped with a slit of light.
 As the slit is stepped some distance to either side of the center of the receptive field the response of the cell inverts and a depolarizing or ON-surround appears by 700 um from the central position (top and bottom trace) (Kolb and Nelson, 1996).

 Some part of the amacrine input to A8, particularly that upon its cell body and proximal dendrites in stratum 1 of the IPL, may be from dopaminergic amacrine cells (A18) (Kolb et al., 1991).
 So it is probable that this cell type is also under the control of the dopaminergic amacrine cells, like the AII amacrine cell (see above).
-Thus, the dopamine cell may control A8′s spatial characteristics through gating its gap junctions in light and dark.
-We have suggested that A8 cells also function in the disinhibition of ganglion cell receptive field centers (Kolb and Nelson, 1996).
+Thus, the dopamine cell may control A8’s spatial characteristics through gating its gap junctions in light and dark.
+We have suggested that A8 cells also function in the disinhibition of ganglion cell receptive field centers (Kolb and Nelson, 1996) in a manner that has been called “crossover inhibition” (Werblin, 2010).

 6. A13: a small-field diffuse amacrine cell of the cone system.

-Cell A13 is a diffusely branched cell with a large cell body (12 um diameter) and fine dendrites bearing distinct beads at regular intervals that run through mostly strata 3-5 of sublamina b of the IPL to end up along the top of ganglion cell bodies.
-The complete tree covers a 100 um area.
+Cell A13 is a diffusely branched cell with a large cell body (12 um diameter) and fine dendrites bearing distinct beads at regular intervals that run through mostly strata 3-5 of sublamina b of the IPL to end up along the top of ganglion cell bodies (Figs 18a and 18b).
+The complete tree covers a 100-150 um area.

 Electron microscopy (not shown) indicates that A13 cells, like A8 cells, get only a minor rod-bipolar-cell (12%) input while three different types of cone bipolar cell have major synaptic input (28%).
 The cone bipolar inputs are from axons in sublamina a, stratum 3-4 of sublamina b and stratum 5 of sublamina b.
 A13 cells appear to make reciprocal synapses upon cone bipolar cells and possibly also upon rod bipolar cells.
 Amacrine cells provide much more synaptic input than bipolar cells (60%).
 A13 makes synaptic output to OFF-center ganglion cells, of both alpha and beta types, in sublamina a.
 Gap junctions link A13 cells at their beaded dendrites (Kolb and Nelson, 1996).
 The summary diagram of A13 is shown in Fig. 19 and in the animation below.